Naraghi Lake: History

-Naraghi Lake was excavated in the 1980s as one of a planned series of water features for a large residential and commercial development complex straddling both sides of Oakdale Road.
-The lake is named after the Naraghi family, who were at one time large landowners in the area, and who planned the initial development.
-Shortly after excavating the lake, the Naraghi development was scrapped because of financial and market problems, leaving the lake as the only evidence of the plan that had been abandoned.
-The surrounding land was sold off and subsequently developed.
-The lake remains the property of the Naraghi family.
+Naraghi Lake was excavated in the 1980s as one of a planned series of water features intended for a substantial residential and commercial development complex situated across both sides of Oakdale Road.
+The lake derives its name from the Naraghi family, prominent landowners in the area who spearheaded the initial development plans.
+However, shortly after the excavation of the lake, the Naraghi development project encountered financial and market difficulties, resulting in its abandonment.
+Consequently, the lake stood as the sole vestige of the unrealized development plan.
+Subsequently, the surrounding land was sold off and developed as per new initiatives.
+Despite the change in ownership of the surrounding land, Naraghi Lake remains under the ownership of the Naraghi family.

 It was open to the public for fishing and recreational use until 2004, when liability issues and problems related to people dumping invasive species into the lake including a fish related to the piranha, finally prompted the Naraghi family to fence in the perimeter.

-Over the years, numerous proposals for the land and the lake have been discussed, including converting it into a city park, building private residences around its perimeter, and building apartment or office complexes on the property.
-Most of these plans are hamstrung by the now-limited amount of land remaining around the lake, and have not been pursued beyond the discussion phase.
+Over the years, various proposals for the land surrounding Naraghi Lake have been deliberated.
+These include transforming it into a city park, constructing private residences along its perimeter, and developing apartment or office complexes on the property.
+However, the implementation of these plans has been hindered by the dwindling amount of available land surrounding the lake.
+Consequently, many of these proposals have stalled at the discussion phase and have not progressed further.